burnside-project/burnside-project-ai-dial-pad/README.md

 ---
 ## Visiblity
-> This is completely an closed source project.
+> This is a private repo.
 If you want to see a demo how you can create AI Agent tools so your end customers can start a Q/A with your backend governed data - schedule a meeting.

 > <a href="https://calendar.google.com/calendar/appointments/schedules/AcZssZ0jW4tXS9oprMT773HT843ndiFdPXAK7pro0FhX3mCpVWyYE0Y0adsAe-cPVrVSqrQ0Bm2n4cPS" >Book a Demo</a>